 We will give you an estimate of likely costs at the outset, and wherever possible this will include fixed fees for known elements of the work.
 We currently provide various services, including searches, courses, copyright assignment, design logo registrations, contract drafting and trademark registrations on a fixed fee basis.
 Explanations about these services and the scope that the fixed fee covers are set out in these Terms.

-The quality of the registration and our ability to provide the service within the fixed fees depend on our receiving complete and adequate answers to our questions.
+The quality of the registration and our ability to provide the service within the fixed fees depends on our receiving complete and adequate answers to our questions.

 Our fixed price packages and estimates assume you will provide us with the instructions in the form requested, and you will review documentation we send you to progress the work in a timely fashion.

-For all our trademark registration services we rely on your responses to progress your work, so if we lack instructions and receive no responses to reminders this will result in additional charges.
-In the event that you do not respond after repeated reminders we may choose to close your file, set off our additional charges against payments received from you, and notify you accordingly.
+For all our services we rely on your timely and relevant responses to progress your work, so if we lack instructions and receive no responses to reminders this may result in additional charges.
+In the event that you do not respond after repeated reminders we may close your file, set off our additional charges against payments received from you, and notify you accordingly.

-Other circumstances which may lead to further charges are where work outside the scope of a package, fixed fee, or other retainer is required, such as to explain the status of your work to a new point of contact, consultancy to discuss trademark examination reports, or to take subsequent action.
+Other circumstances which may lead to further charges are where work outside the scope of a package, fixed fee, or other retainer is required, such as to explain the status of your work to a new point of contact, to provide more extensive explanations than are generally called for, consultancy to discuss trademark examination reports, or to take subsequent action.
 For further general information on our fees see further below.

 Further work required, such as during a trademark application, or for work which is outside the scope of a retainer service, is agreed with you in advance and budgets set.
 Work will not be started until the new budgets are agreed, except where there is an urgent need to progress your matter to protect your interests.

-Similarly, if there is further work for us to do than anticipated, such as if a trademark is opposed, or the value or nature of the work to be undertaken clearly changes such that it differs from that originally envisaged a change to our fixed price agreement will be necessary.
+Similarly, if there is further work for us to do than anticipated, such as if your trademark is opposed, or the value or nature of the work to be undertaken clearly changes such that it differs from that originally envisaged a change to our fixed price service will be necessary.
 However, we will, wherever possible, agree any additional charges and increases with you before doing any further work.
-Our prices are by reference to the work involved, the knowledge and skills required, the importance and urgency of the matter, and its complexity.
-Our charges reflect what is fair and reasonable to both you and us, having regard to all the circumstances.
-In this way we offer a fair price to all our clients.
+Our prices are by reference to the work involved, the knowledge and skills required, the importance and urgency of the matter, and its complexity, and reflect what is fair and reasonable to both you and us, having regard to all the circumstances. .

 Work we charge for includes reading and reviewing your documents, emails and other correspondence, writing up notes of meetings and conversations, obtaining quotes for you from agents abroad and preparation of any detailed costs calculations, and travelling to and from your offices.